AshleyWhaley/TimedCodeQuiz/README.md

 # TimedCodeQuiz
-Welcome to my simple JavaScript Quiz
+Welcome to my simple JavaScript Quiz! :heart_eyes_cat:
 [My Timed Code Quiz](https://ashleywhaley.github.io/TimedCodeQuiz/)

 ## Languages

 JavaScript was the main language of the project which made the page completely interactive.
 I created an array of super hard questions and by manipulating the DOM was able to display each question in sequence.

-CSS was used to make this site more stylish like the creator :wink:
+CSS was used to make this site more stylish like the creator. :wink:

-HTML was the starting point and bootstrap was used as an accent.
+HTML was the starting point and bootstrap was used as an accent to render the main component JavaScript.

 ## Description